 the cluster.
 Without this feature, things won’t work.

 When a new server joins, it won’t have any logs, and they need to be streamed.
 To ensure cluster availability, Raft allows this server to join the cluster as a non-voting member.
 Once it’s caught up, voting can be enabled.
 This also allows the cluster to remove this server in case it’s too slow to catch up, before giving voting rights (sort of like getting a green card to allow assimilation before citizenship is awarded providing voting rights).

 One of the ways to do this is snapshotting.
 As soon as the state machine is synced to disk, the logs can be discarded.

-Snapshots are taken by default after 10000 Raft entries.
-This number can be adjusted using the
+Snapshots are taken by default after 10000 Raft entries, with a frequency of 30 minutes.
+The frequency indicates the time between two subsequent snapshots.
+These numbers can be adjusted using the

 Clients must locate the cluster to interact with it.
 Various approaches can be used for discovery.

 A client can randomly pick up any server in the cluster.
 If the server isn’t a leader, the request should be rejected, and the leader information passed along.
 The client can then re-route it’s query to the leader.
 Alternatively, the server can proxy the client’s request to the leader.

 When a client first starts up, it can register itself with the cluster using

 This creates a new client id, which is used for all subsequent RPCs.